Home/Afghanistan War Vets

-- Cold injuries — The mountainous regions of Afghanistan have harsh winters with freezing temperatures that can cause hypothermia, frostbite and other cold-related conditions.
+- Cold Injuries: Being in and around the mountain regions of Afghanistan caused troops to endure harsh winters with freezing temperatures, leading to hypothermia, frostbite and other various cold-weather conditions.

-- Mefloquine — The rare serious side-effects of this anti-malaria medication include anxiety, paranoia, depression, hallucinations, suicidal thoughts, muscle fatigue, irregular heartbeat and lung problems.
+- Mefloquine: This anti-malaria drug poses serious side-effects to many, including anxiety, paranoia, depression, hallucinations, suicidal thoughts, muscle fatigue, irregular heartbeat and/or lung problems.

-- Rabies — Humans can contract this potentially deadly disease through animal bites or contact with an infected animal’s saliva.
+- Rabies: This can be contracted through animal bites or contact with saliva from an already infected animal.

-- Sand, dust and particulates — The southern region of Afghanistan is desert terrain where inhalation of fine particulates is virtually unavoidable.
+- Sand, Dust and Particulates: Afghanistan’s southern region is primarily desert terrain and the inhalation of fine particulates is clearly unavoidable in every way.